 Add the red chili powder next and sautÃ©.
 Add the potatoes to the pan and mix with everything else.
 Reduce the heat to low and sautÃ© on low heat for 3-5 minutes until the potatoes are warmed through and nicely combined with spices and herbs but do not turn brown.
 Switch off the stove.
 Immediately mix in rest of the ingredients - chaat masala, anardana, amchoor, roasted cumin powder.
 Mix, taste and adjust the salt.
 Mix the cilantro.
 Samosa filling is ready.
 Transfer to a bowl or let the filling completely cool down in the pan.
 You can make the filling a day ahead as well.

 Line a large cookie baking sheet with parchment paper.
-Make a slurry of 1 tbsp flour and 2 tbsp water.
+Make a slurry of 1 tablespoon flour and 2 tablespoon water.

 Making the Samosa bites.
 Flour your working surface and unroll the thawed puff pastry sheet.
 Using a rolling pin, smooth out the folds of the pastry.
 Spread the flour slurry on all sides of the pastry.

 Add the samosa filling on long side of the pastry leaving a ½ inch gap.
 Do not over stuff.
 Roll gently (like you would a cinnamon bun roll) but tightly to make a log.
 Pinch the end gently to close.
 If at any time you feel that the puff pastry is getting warm, refrigerate immediately and resume work once its chilled.